Get to Know Coach Levi

-Levi Bloom (that’s me!) is an elite level cross-country mountain bike racer who is also known to compete in other disciplines such as road and cyclo-cross.
+Levi Bloom (“Coach Levi”) competed as an elite level cross-country mountain bike racer but also dabbled in other disciplines such as road racing, time trials, mountain bike marathons, and even cyclo-cross.
 He runs and skis cross-country during the off-season, too.

 Ok, let’s skip the generic biography crap.
 I want you to actually know who I am so you can make sense of what I’m talking about on the site.